 - Gifts Ungiven – A playset (4) is not optional in order for the deck to function properly.

 - Past in Flames – Most current Gifts Storm lists play two in the main deck.
 A third was necessary when Pyromancer Ascension was more popular.

 - Remand – Most Gifts Storm lists play two copies of Remand minimum.
 Some lists will play the full play set as Remand doubles as both interaction and a pseudo win condition (Remanding a Grapeshot on the stack gives an extra Storm trigger).

 - Bounce/Removal – Storm pilots will often play a single copy or two of Repeal, Lightning Bolt, Unsubstantiate and the likes to avoid losing to pieces of hate game one.

-- Empty the Warrens – Our alternate win condition.
+- Alternate Win Conditions – Empty the Warrens and/or Aria of Flame.
 It requires a lower Storm count to kill the opponent with goblins and usually doesn’t need the graveyard.

-- Lightning Bolt – Lightning Bolt provides the deck more time against aggressive decks that beat down with creatures.
+- Removal – Lightning Bolt, as the prime example, provides the deck more time against aggressive decks that beat down with creatures.